CMU-SAFARI/ApHMM-GPU/README.md

 ```

 From the above example output, we are mainly interested in the following four values: `GPU Calculation (single forward)`, `GPU Calculation (single backward)`, `avgOverallPosteriorCalc`, and `avgmaximizeEMTime time (avg of all contigs)`.
 Apart from `avgOverallPosteriorCalc`, all of the values show the time it took for GPU to calculate the relevant parts: forward calculation for a single observation, backward calculation for a single observation, and the expectation-maximization (EM) step.
 The value for `avgOverallPosteriorCalc` shows time for accumulating values of the previously calculated Forward/Backward values that are used in the EM step.

+Further, the above example output also shows the number of CUDA cores requested for each kernel execution during Forward and Backward calculations.
+For the above example, the Forward and Backward calculations request 307,200 and 1,126,400 CUDA cores for each kernel execution, respectively.

+## Acknowledgments
+We acknowledge support from the SAFARI Research Group’s industrial partners, especially Intel, Google, Huawei, Microsoft, VMware, and the Semiconductor Research Corporation.